zhongzc/digitalCustomComponents/README.md

-# Digital Custom Java Components #
+# Digiblock Custom Java Components #

-This is a example project which demonstrates the creation of java implemented custom components which can be used in the [Digital](https://github.com/hneemann/Digital/) simulator.
+This is a example project which demonstrates the creation of java implemented custom components which can be used in the [Digiblock](https://github.com/hneemann/Digiblock/) simulator.

 ## How it works ##